Contents:

 In other words, we should have complete online payment privacy.
 And Monero aims to provide it.

-Monero has five key features that make it the most secure and private cryptocurrency currently available, And they are as follow;
+Monero has five key features that make it the most secure and private cryptocurrency currently available.
+Monero’s core privacy is powered by five key technologies:

 • Stealth Address: The stealth address feature is a massive upgrade over Bitcoin's privacy.
 Here's the best way to think of it.
 With Bitcoin, you reveal your actual "home address" to send and receive Bitcoin.
 With Monero, you use the equivalent of a "post office box" as your address to send and receive Monero.
 By using a virtual P.O. box instead of your actual address, your transactions cannot be linked back to you.